vijayanyogesh/BankingProject/README.md

 then you can exit back to main menu and select customer

-follow as prompted and conducts transactions and view your account statement for each account
+follow as prompted and perform transactions and view your account statement for each account